truthcoin/www.truthcoin.info/_posts/2015-12-28-blocksize-conversation.md

 #### Implications

-<font color="green">Flavor</font> D would lose relevance if the decision-making process became more transparent (or longer, and more difficult to subvert), or, perhaps, if Satoshi reappeared (or new info was learned about his design).
+Flavor D would lose relevance if the decision-making process became more transparent (or longer, and more difficult to subvert), or, perhaps, if Satoshi reappeared (or new info was learned about his design).

 However, <font color="green">Flavor</font> D rarely, if ever, allows the blocksize (or anything else about Bitcoin) to change.
 Perhaps the sole counterexample would be an existential threat: if Litecoin, or Ethereum, ever grew so as to be taken seriously, this might persuade <font color="green">Flavor</font> D aficionados to rethink the relevance of the social contract, and increase the blocksize.